 \subsubsection{Zero-One loss}

-The basic and more intuitive margin based classification loss is the Zero-One loss.
-It assigns 1 to a misclassified observation and 0 to a correctly classified one.
+The most basic and intuitive margin-based classification loss is the Zero-One loss, which assigns a value of 1 to a misclassified observation and 0 to a correctly classified one:

-ZeroOne loss is not directly usable since it lacks convexity and differentiability.
-However, it is possible to derive employable surrogate losses that are classification calibrated, which means that they are a relaxation of $L_{ZeroOne}$, or an upper bound, or an approximation of such loss.
-A significant achievement of the recent literature on binary classification has been the identification of necessary and sufficient conditions under which such relaxations yield Fisher consistency \cite{Bartlett2006ConvexityCA, f4a7c73671ce457daaae7ceb2c0e1976, Lugosi2003OnTB, Mannor2003GreedyAF, 1377497, Zhang01statisticalbehavior}.
-All the following losses satisfy such conditions.
+Zero-One loss is not directly usable since it lacks convexity and differentiability.
+However, it is possible to derive employable surrogate losses that are classification calibrated, meaning they are a relaxation of $L_{\text{ZeroOne}}$, an upper bound, or an approximation of this loss.
+A significant achievement of recent literature on binary classification has been the identification of necessary and sufficient conditions under which such relaxations yield Fisher consistency\footnote{Fisher consistency, in this context, means that minimizing the surrogate loss also minimizes the expected Zero-One loss under the true data distribution, ensuring reliable classification outcomes.} \cite{Bartlett2006ConvexityCA,f4a7c73671ce457daaae7ceb2c0e1976,Lugosi2003OnTB,Mannor2003GreedyAF,1377497,Zhang01statisticalbehavior}.
+All the following losses in this section satisfy such conditions.